Perspectives

 • In the Wairarapa, Masterton, Carterton, and South Wairarapa have come together with Tararua District to propose a jointly owned water services organisation, under the moniker “Wai + T”.

-• Of the three unitary councils in the top of the South Island, only Nelson City Council has consulted its community, being the first in the country out of the gate.
+• Nelson City Council was the first in the country out of the gate with consultation.
 Its proposal, subsequently confirmed by the council, is to keep service delivery in-house.

 There are 10 councils in New Zealand’s largest region, including Waitaki, which straddles South Canterbury and North Otago.